 Disclosure on particulars relating to loans advances and investments outstanding duringthe financial year is disclosed

-All contracts/arrangements/transactions entered by the Company during the Financial Year with related parties were in the ordinary course ofbusiness and on an arm's length basis and were reviewed and approved by the Audit Committee and Board.
-During the yearthe Company has not entered into any contract / arrangement / transaction with relatedparties which could be considered material in accordance with the Company's Policy onMateriality of Related Party Transactions.
-All the transactions made on arm's lengthbasis are being reported in Form No. AOC-2 in terms of Section 134 of the Companies Act2013 read with Rule 8 of the Companies (Accounts) Rules 2014 is annexed as 'Annexure-3'.
+All contracts/arrangements/transactions pertaining to the pre CIRP period entered bythe Company during the Financial Year with related parties were in the ordinary course ofbusiness and on an arm's length basis and were reviewed and approved by the AuditCommittee and Board and contracts/arrangements/transactions pertaining to the post CIRPperiod were reviewed and approved by the Committee of Creditors (COC).
+Duringthe year the Company has not entered into any contracts/arrangements/transactions withrelated parties which could be considered material in accordance with the Company's Policyon Materiality of Related Party Transactions.
+All the transactions made on arm's lengthbasis are being reported in Form No. AOC-2 in terms of Section 134 of the Companies Act2013 read with Rule 8 of the Companies (Accounts) Rules 2014 is annexed as Annexure-3.

 The policy on dealing with Related Party Transactions can be viewed athttp://www.ortelcom.com

 PERFORMANCE EVALUATION OF BOARD COMMITTEES AND INDIVIDUAL DIRECTORS INCLUDING MANAGINGDIRECTOR